Are you a First Time Home Buyer with questions?

 - Debt-to-Income– The debt to income is an evaluation of your income compared to your debts + new mortgage payment being factored in.
 The bank wants to see you can afford the new home without going broke or being put in a financial hardship in the future.
 This is known as your “debt-to-income ratio”.
 FHA loans allow a maximum DTI ratio of 43%, however with compensating factors we can go well above this and have helped many clients get approved over 50% debt ratio.

 - Property–Is the property in good condition or bad condition?
-This includes basic standards of living conditions that must be met, which ensures both a safe and healthy home to live in, and to ensure the banks appraised value is an acceptable collateral incase of default.
+This includes basic standards of living conditions that must be met, which ensures both a safe and healthy home to live in, and to ensure the banks appraised value is acceptable collateral in case of default.

 Conventional loans could be a great option as well.
 They require a minimum of 3% – 5% down although you can put down more if able.
 A huge advantage of this loan for the long-term buyer is the PMI – private mortgage insurance will be removed after you pay the loan down to 80% of the purchase price.
 PMI is an extra monthly fee paid to the bank each month if you put down less than 20%.
 Let’s review the requirements to see if it’s a good fit for you